Introduction to EPIET/EUPHEM

-The ECDC fellowship programme is a two-year programme following a choice of pathways:
+The ECDC fellowship programme is a two-year programme consisting of two distinct pathways:

 - Field Epidemiology (EPIET) – training public health professionals to become specialists in intervention epidemiology.

-- Public Health Microbiology (EUPHEM) – training Microbiologists in public health related microbiological procedures.
+- Public Health Microbiology (EUPHEM) – training microbiologists and other health professionals in public health microbiology.

-The programme provides practical experience for participants which takes place at recognised training sites across the EU and European Economic Area (EEA) Member states.
+The programme provides practical experience for participants and takes place at recognised training sites across the EU and European Economic Area (EEA) Member States.
 On completion of the programme, graduates are considered experts in applying epidemiological or microbiological methods in order to provide evidence to guide public health interventions for communicable disease prevention and control.

 Tracks and funding